Cryptographic inventory, exposure class, data lifetime, and CBOM-ready evidence.

 ~14 min readBoard governance path

-A buyer-readable path from quantum exposure to governed evidence: find the cryptographic surface, prove materiality, fix the migration sequence, and credential outcomes without exposing customer data.
+A buyer-readable path from quantum exposure to action: find the cryptographic surface, prove materiality, and fix the migration sequence.
+Qtonic Quantum Lab remains a separate public evidence registry.

 Cryptographic inventory, exposure class, data lifetime, and CBOM-ready evidence.